MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - **Improved hologram manipulation.** Holograms move more naturally as you place them in space, making it easier to accurately align holograms to the real world.

 - **Support for additional languages**.
-The PC app and the HoloLens app now support the following languages: English (US, UK), French (France, Canada), German, Dutch, Spanish, Italian, Chinese (People’s Republic of China, Taiwan, Hong Kong), Japanese, and Korean.
+The PC app and the HoloLens app now support the following languages: English (US, UK), French (France, Canada), German, Dutch (Netherlands), Spanish, Italian, Chinese (People’s Republic of China, Taiwan, Hong Kong), Japanese, and Korean.

 > [!NOTE]
 > To get this update, you need to update the PC app and the [!include[pn-hololens](../includes/pn-hololens.md)] app from the [!include[cc-microsoft](../includes/cc-microsoft.md)] store.
 You don't need to update the [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] solution.